privacyidea/privacyidea/README.rst

 or if you have a very good understanding of this Open Source code, you could create a subscription on your own.

 ====================  ==============  ========================
 Plugin                Number of users
 --------------------  ----------------------------------------
-                      contained       in demo subscription
+Name                  contained       in demo subscription
 ====================  ==============  ========================
 Keycloak              10000           N/A
 SimpleSAMLphp         10000           N/A